Phillyclause89/risk.py/README.md

 # risk.py
 My attempt at coding the logic needed to play the board game risk.
+Right now the game is played using text commands inputed into the console.
+The current build is still pending logic needed to detect a win condition and the code for the fortifying turn.
+After I have this project in a state where a full game of risk can be played, I hope to make some rl bots that will try to learn how play it.